 Lifelong Support From The Breeders

-If you have any questions about raising your puppy or need guidance, we are here to help with that.
-Golden Valley Kennels is here to support all of our puppy owners and make sure that all our dogs get the best possible care and love in their future homes.
-Feel free to contact us with any of your questions.
+If you have any questions about raising your puppy or need guidance, I am always here to help with that.
+Henriette is here to support all of our puppy families and make sure that all our dogs get the best possible care and love in their future homes.
+Feel free to contact me with any of your questions.